aaron-grau/curic/react/projects/widgets/README.md

 * To get your current location, add a call to `navigator.geolocation` when the component mounts.
-Read through the [documentation][navigator] to figure out how to get your current position.
+Read through the [documentation][navigator] to figure out how to get your current location.
 (Make sure you have [location services enabled][location-services] in your browser, or this won't work.)

-* When the location is received, use a callback to query the weather API using a raw `XMLHttpRequest`.
+* When the current location is received, use a callback to query the weather API using a raw, "vanilla" Javascript `XMLHttpRequest`.

   + See [here][vanilla-ajax] and [here][nojquery] for help with the XMLHttpRequest.

   + For more in-depth details, look at the [XMLHttpRequest Docs][xmlhttpdocs]

+  + Hint: pass a callback to your location query that takes a `location` argument.  `console.log` that argument to figure out how to extract the information you need, then build your `XMLHttpRequest`.

+  + Hint: You should build out the URI of your API request piece by piece, using the coordinates in the location argument and your API key.

-* Common pitfall: You need to include `http://` in your request URI
+  + Common pitfall: You need to include `http://` in your request URI

-* Hint: pass a callback to your location query
+  + If you're spending more than 25 minutes setting up your request, ask a TA for help!

-* Render the current city and temperature on the page.
+* Render the current city and temperature on the page (temperature comes back as Kelvin.
+Convert!).

 * Give the weather box a nice border and make sure the elements inside are spaced evenly.